amazon-archives/aws-amplify-vue/README.md

 ## AWS Amplify Integration Explained

-This sample demostrates some of the AWS Amplify integration with VueJs.
+This sample demonstrates some of the AWS Amplify integration with VueJs.
 Most of the Amplify logics are contained inside `src/amplify` folder.

 ### Setup AWS Amplify